Noose found in stall of Bubba Wallace at Alabama NASCAR race

 Directly across from the track, Ed Sugg's merchandise tent was flying Confederate flags prominently in a display alongside Trump 2020 banners and an American flag.

-“They’re doing very well,” said Sugg, a Helena, Alabama, resident who has been selling an array of wares at NASCAR races for 21 years.
-“People are disappointed that NASCAR has taken that stance.
-It’s been around for as long as all of us have been.
-I don’t think anybody really connects it to any kind of racism or anything.
-It’s just a Southern thing.
+"They're doing very well," said Sugg, a Helena, Alabama, resident who has been selling an array of wares at NASCAR races for 21 years.
+"People are disappointed that NASCAR has taken that stance.
+It's been around for as long as all of us have been.

+“I don’t think anybody really connects it to any kind of racism or anything,” he said.
+“It’s just a Southern thing.
 It’s transparent.
 It’s just a heritage thing.”